AVSystem/developer-zone/docs/API_documentation/Overview/Getting_access.md

 **How to get access token**

-You can obtain a REST API access token by sending the `POST` request on an authentication endpoint:
+You can obtain a REST API access token by sending the `POST` request on an authentication endpoint.
+If you want to use cURL enter the following command in the terminal:

 ```
 curl -X - `POST` \
 -H "Content-Type:application/x-www-form-urlencoded" \